rushit-tool/rushit/doc/introduction.rst

     *(process waiting here)*

 Immediately after the process starts, it prints several ``key=value`` pairs to stdout.
-They are the command-line option values perceived by neper.
+They are the command-line option values perceived by ``rushit``.
 In this case, they are all default values.
 We can use them to verify the options are parsed correctly, or to reproduce the test procedure from persisted outputs.